vgvassilev/clad/README.md

     * not provided, then `f` is differentiated w.r.t. its every argument
     * a string literal with comma-separated names of independent variables (e.g. `"x"` or `"y"` or `"x, y"` or `"y, x"`)

 The generated function has `void` return type and same input arguments.
-The function has an additional argument of type `T *`, where `T` is the pointee type of the output (the last variable) of `f`.
-This variable stores the jacobian matrix. *The caller is responsible for allocating and zeroing-out the jacobian storage*.
+For every pointer/array parameter `arr`, the function has an additional argument `_d_vector_arr`.
+Its type is `clad::matrix<T>`, where `T` is the pointee type of `arr`.
+These variables store their derivatives w.r.t. all inputs.
+*The caller is responsible for allocating the matrices*.
 Example:

 ```cpp
 #include "clad/Differentiator/Differentiator.h"